Information for UKRI scholarship holders

 Students who do not return to the University to complete their studies following their maternity/adoption leave will be required to pay back any maternity/adoption stipend received.

-For students undertaking a 1+3 programme, due to the structured nature of most taught research training programmes, students who take maternity leave during any research training programme are expected to re-join their course at the stage at which they left it, ie in order to ensure that all elements of the training are successfully completed in advance of their doctoral study.
+Due to the structured nature of most taught research training programmes, students on 1+3 programmes who take maternity leave during the Masters year are expected to re-join their course at the stage at which they left it in order to ensure that all elements of the training are successfully completed in advance of their doctoral study.
 This may require taking a full 52 weeks of maternity leave, but this would depend on the structure of the course and the frequency in which training is provided.

 To apply for maternity, paternity or adoption leave, please refer to the Code of Practice.